mikeferguson/brewing/brewlog/001-hefeweizen.md

 Fermentation:

  * 2 weeks at 68F.
 Finished at 1.005.
 Bottled 21 bottles.
+ * Carbonated for 2 weeks.
+Bottles that got 3 or more weeks were more properly carbonated.

 Notes:

  * Only yielded 2.25 gallons of wort in fermenter.
- * OG target was 1.049 - came up short at 1.042.
+ * OG target was 1.049 - came up short at 1.042 (60% brewhouse efficiency).
 Possible culprits:
     * not sparging
     * running the pump to fast, causing tunneling
     * pH too high